hasan-hashtagged/hasan-hashtagged.github.io/docs/blog1.md

 </p>

 <p>
 Let this be the beginning of a wonderful journey(at least for me).
-I will hope that someday this amuses you too.
+I will hope someday this amuses you too.
 </p>